igorsteinmacher/INF502-Fall2020/assignments/01_git.md

 ```

 ```
-represent the content you need to fill and submit via BBlearn as a document (PDF or Word)
+represent the content you need to fill and post on your private repository

 1. Draw a diagram of the commits and branches in repository.